 Macroglossa triopus Westwood, 1847, Cabinet oriental Ent.: [14], pl.
 6, fig. 4.
 Type locality: [India,] Assam.

 A diurnal species with a fast but bumbling flight -- has difficulty pinpointing flowers.
-Attracted to the flowers of Agapanthus africanus in Hong Kong.
-Will fly during damp, overcast conditions and in hot, sunny weather, generally during the the late morning and early afternoon (R. Kendrick, pers. comm., 2000).
+Attracted to the blossom of Agapanthus africanus and Pavetta hongkongensis in Hong Kong.
+Will fly during damp, overcast conditions and in hot, sunny weather, generally during the the late morning and early afternoon (R. Kendrick, pers. comm.
+2000).
 The resting position is the same as for those of the genus Macroglossum (Bell & Scott, 1937).

 OVUM: Broadly ovoid; surface smooth and shiny; colour pale grass-green; size larger than those of Macroglossum and Cephonodes (Bell & Scott, 1937).

 LARVA: Full-fed 70mm, width 11mm, horn 14mm.
+Dichromatic, with both green and red forms (Li Li, pers. comm.
+2023).
 According to Bell & Scott (1937), in the final instar head round, surface smooth.
 Body tapering sharply frontad from segment 5; horn long, stout, laterally compressed, ending in a sharp point, basal half gently upcurved, distal half gently down-curved.
 Surface of body dull and smooth except for four small tubercles on the front half of each of segments 6 to 11, on the dorso-lateral stripe, those on 7 and 8 larger than the rest.
 Horn with tubercles on dorsal and ventral surface.

 PUPA: 42--52mm, breadth 11--14mm.
 Very like that of Cizara sculpta in shape.
 In colour, tongue greyish-green, darker at tip; thorax and wing-case greyish-green; two pale chestnut spots on segment 2.
 Legs dark chestnut barred with pale orange, abdomen pale ochreous-brown above, reddish-brown with short longitudinal chestnut lines below; bevels of free abdominal segments dark chestnut.
 There are broad blackish patches and short black lines between the spiracles of segments 3 to 10.
 Tongue-case projecting slightly beyond the frons; antenna equal to fore leg, coxal piece absent or rudimentary.
 Surface smooth and shiny.
 Cremaster conical, tapering gently to a short, widely bifid tip (Bell & Scott, 1937).